 It has been awhile since I have written any of my musical musings and it’s not for a lack of words.
 I have discovered TONS of great music over the past few months.
-My job went crazy and my life went into an awkward spiral, but now I’m back.
+My job went crazy and my life went into an awkward spiral, but now I’m back, thanks to St. Vincent.

 Over the last few months I decided to rejoin Vinyl Me, Please.
 I was once a member and I don’t particularly remember why I stopped.
 Through Facebook, Twitter, and Instagram reading all my browsing history and spying on my personal life, I received many advertisements for Vinyl Me, Please, and November’s record of the month, St. Vincent’s MASSEDUCTION, caught my eye.